tdongsi/tdongsi.github.io/source/resume/index.markdown

 **Software QA Engineer**, Objectivity Inc. (7/2012 - 12/2014)

 * Designed and implemented automation frameworks to facilitate scalable testing for company’s database products, Objectivity and InfiniteGraph.
-  Work with developers on product features to make informed testing decisions, develop appropriate test solutions.
+  Worked with developers on product features to make informed testing decisions, developed appropriate test solutions.
 * Reviewed Java codes and enforced good practices for more robust and flexible Java API.
 * Selected Projects and Achievements:
-    * Designed and implemented test plans for measuring **data ingestion performance** of graph database InfiniteGraph in **distributed multi-client settings**.
+    * Designed and implemented test plans for measuring data ingestion performance of graph database InfiniteGraph in distributed multi-client settings.
-      Set up and configured a network of eight Linux and Windows hosts with OpenSSH.
-      Fully automated performance tests using Python scripts, in which multiple Java test applications are compiled and ingest data simultaneously from multiple remote hosts.
+      Fully automated performance tests using Python, in which multiple Java-based clients are compiled and ingest data simultaneously from multiple remote Windows and Linux hosts.
-    * Designed and developed an automated test suite for testing Java byte code injection tools, including a custom Java parser (based on ANLTR) to verify correctness of decompiled byte codes after injection.
+    * Designed and developed an automated test suite for testing Java byte code injection tools, including a custom Java parser (based on ANTLR) to verify correctness of decompiled byte codes after injection.
     * Developed functional tests for Talend data connectors for ETL pipelines from MySQL and Cassandra databases into Objectivity databases.

 <!--